LenaGrill/pyladies_vienna_data_course/01/install.md

 # Installation

 Installing everything you need is not complicated and should only take a moment.
-If you exceprience any trouble during installation, ask mentors directly or via Slack any time later.
+If you experience any trouble during installation, ask mentors directly or via Slack any time later.

 First step is to have Python installed.
 Check if your version is higher than Python 3.6.
 If not, or you do not have python installed, please follow instructions [in beginners course](https://pyladiesvienna.pythonanywhere.com/2022/pyladies-en-vienna-2022-data-science/beginners-en/install_vienna/)